DCHHV/HHV_SCA_Demo/docs/README.md

     ADDWF   _loop, W
     MOVWF   FSR0L
     CLRF    FSR0H

-    /* Load the address of pin+3 in to FSR0 */
+    /* Load the address of pin+3 in to FS10 */
     MOVLW   low _pin
     ADDWF   _loop, W
     MOVWF   FSR1L
     CLRF    FSR1H

-    MOVF    INDF0, W;
+    /* Compare the two values via XOR.
+Z flag is set when they are equal */ MOVF    INDF0, W;
     XORWF   INDF1, W;

     /* Start critical section */
-    BTFSS   STATUS, 2;          //2 cycles if Zero is set, 1 if not.
-Bit 2 is Z GOTO    no_match;           //2 cycles always
+    BTFSS   STATUS, 2;          // 2 cycles if Zero is set, 1 if not.
+Bit 2 is Z INCF    _cmp, F;            // 1 cycle.
-match:                          //From BTFSS, it takes 2 cycles to get here.
-    GOTO    check_loop;         //2 cycles always

-no_match:                       //From BTFSS, it takes 3 cycles to get here.
-    INCF    _cmp, F;            //1 cycle
     /* End critical section */

-check_loop:                     //From BTFSS, both paths take 4 cycles to here.
+check_loop:                     //From BTFSS, both paths take 2 cycles to here.
     CLRW;
     XORWF   _loop, W;
     BTFSC   STATUS, 2;          //2 cycles if true, 1 if false.
 Bit 2 is Z